cisagov/action-lineage/src/lineage/templates/conflict_template.md

 1. Review the changes displayed by the `status` command.
 Fix any conflicts and possibly incorrect auto-merges.

 1. After resolving each of the conflicts, `add` your changes to the branch, `commit`, and `push` your changes:

     ```console
     git add {{#conflict_file_list}}{{.}} {{/conflict_file_list}}
-    # You may append to the default merge commit message that git creates for
-    # you, but _do not_ overwrite it.
-The content it provides is useful.
     git commit
     git push --force --set-upstream origin {{ pr_branch_name }}
     ```

+    Note that you may _append_ to the default merge commit message that git creates for you, but *please do not delete the existing content*.
+It provides useful information about the merge that is being performed.

 1. Wait for all the automated tests to pass.